 - Currently representing ESOP trustee in federal court litigation alleging that trustee breached fiduciary duties by overvaluing sponsor company stock

-- Currently representing ESOP trustee in adversary proceeding in federal bankruptcy court alleging that trustee assisted sponsor company management directing excessive compensation to themselves and in overvaluing sponsor company stock
+- Successfully obtained dismissal of claims against ESOP trustee in adversary proceeding in federal bankruptcy court alleging that trustee assisted sponsor company management directing excessive compensation to themselves and in overvaluing sponsor company stock

 - KMK also defended the fiduciary conduct of the transactional trustee, GreatBanc Trust Company, which had settled before but whose conduct remained relevant due to derivative liability theories.
 The Plaintiffs dismissed their appeal when the defendants agreed not to pursue their legal fees under ERISA’s discretionary fee-shifting provisions.
 (Fish v.
 GreatBanc Trust Co., et al.)

 - Represented former corporate officers and directors for breaches of fiduciary duty in regard to a proposed management buyout of ESOP shares, and other state and federal claims arising out of fiduciary relationships; case yielded multiple favorable summary judgment opinions from district court and two fully favorable appellate decisions from the United States Court of Appeals for the Sixth Circuit.
 (Antioch Co.
 Litigation Trust v.
 Morgan)